Baby Saitama Inu (BABYSAITAM) One Day Volume Tops $10,992.00

-Baby Saitama Inu (BABYSAITAM) traded up 7% against the dollar during the 1-day period ending at 21:00 PM Eastern on September 2nd.
-In the last week, Baby Saitama Inu has traded up 23.5% against the dollar.
-Baby Saitama Inu has a total market capitalization of $711,720.24 and approximately $10,992.00 worth of Baby Saitama Inu was traded on exchanges in the last day.
-One Baby Saitama Inu coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Baby Saitama Inu (BABYSAITAM) traded up 7% against the dollar during the 1-day period ending at 14:00 PM ET on September 4th.
+During the last seven days, Baby Saitama Inu has traded up 23.5% against the dollar.
+Baby Saitama Inu has a market cap of $711,720.24 and $10,992.00 worth of Baby Saitama Inu was traded on exchanges in the last 24 hours.
+One Baby Saitama Inu coin can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.